DavidCEllis/ducktools-classbuilder/README.md

 Example(a=42)
 ```

-Note that the type of the InitVar has been unwrapped for the annotation at runtime.
+Note that the type of the InitParam has been unwrapped for the annotation at runtime.

 ### Other Differences ###